Sabbasnia/lab10/README.md

+Sina Abbasnia A01377364

-Before launching packer, I needed to **import an SSH public key** into AWS.
+first, I needed to **import an SSH public key** into AWS.

 #### **Command:**
 ```bash